 Not only are Australia and New Zealand close neighbours in the southern hemisphere, Australia is New Zealand’s biggest trading partner.
 This close link between the AU & NZ economy has made the NZD/AUD currency pair one of the most stable.
 However, if you are conducting business in New Zealand frequently, you may still be affected by transfer fees or poor exchange rates, no matter how close the two countries are.
 This can all change with the World Account.

-Why do you need NZD bank account details for your business?
+Why do you need NZD currency account details for your business?

 Having domestic NZD details will allow you to conduct business in New Zealand in the same way a local would.
-Convert NZD into your local currency with no fees and market-leading exchange rates.
+Convert NZD into your local currency with a market-leading exchange rate.

 With multiple currencies available in the World Account including USD, GBP, AUD, JPY, SGD, HKD, CNH and CAD, you can make payments directly from your World Account to your suppliers or offshore contractors.
 As an all-in-one product, the World Account will allow your business to operate globally through reduced number of foreign exchange transactions, ultimately adding savings to your bottomline.

-What’s included in local NZD bank account details?
+What’s included in local NZD currency account details?

 - Bank Code (6 digits)